-A remodeled home may possibly be constructed of the best internal materials, and might have the safest and most up-to-date wiring and plumbing.
+A remodeled home may be constructed of the best internal materials and have the safest and most up-to-date wiring and plumbing.
 But, if the exterior doesn’t look good, many possible consumers will routinely reject it.
 Amongst other factors, climate and environment can make siding replacement necessary over time.
-When taking into consideration siding, what are the ideal products for the job, which include the materials used in the zip screws used to install?
+When deciding on siding, you may want to consider, “What are the ideal products for the job?”
+These products include the materials used in the zip screws used to install siding.

-Through the 1950s, a lot of homeowners began to cover their home’s wooden exteriors with asbestos, prior to the acknowledgement of asbestos’ inherent health hazards.
-This kind of siding was manufactured until the 1970s, and there are still homes that were originally covered with this form of material.
+Through the 1950s, many homeowners began to cover their home’s wooden exteriors with asbestos, prior to acknowledging asbestos’ inherent health hazards.
+This kind of siding was manufactured until the 1970s, and there are still homes with this form of material.
 Its main advantage was fire and insect resistance, but as soon as other products became obtainable, asbestos use was largely deserted.

-Hardboard, a material composite of wood chips and epoxy resin, was touted as a substitute, but there were really serious issues with moisture retention.
-Because of those issues, vinyl regained the lead in siding popularity.many of the difficulties associated with vinyl have been overcome, allowing it to become the dominant material used today.
-It competes directly with aluminum.
-Vinyl won’t dent, is moisture resistant, won’t snap in subzero temperatures, doesn’t need grounding, won’t erode, and is more inexpensive during construction.
+Hardboard, a material composite of wood chips and epoxy resin, was touted as a substitute, but there were really serious moisture retention issues.
+Because of those issues, vinyl regained the lead in siding popularity.